 Unsafe Workplace Practices

 Properly assessing safety risks to employee well-being is the employers’ responsibility to have a safe work environment.
 Workplace hazards are often the result of poor training or supervision.
 Most severe accidents could have been avoided if companies had correctly followed safety regulations.
-To be safety compliant, small business owners must surrender to routine safety checks, competent workplace practices, and a continuous review on employees’ awareness on safety protocols necessary.

 Failing to Document Performance Issues